jerryp-hfut/LightLlama/README.md

 # LightLlama

-LightLlama is a lightweight implementation of the Llama architecture from scratch, inspired by Stanford CS336 (2025).
+LightLlama is a lightweight implementation of the Llama architecture from scratch, inspired by Stanford CS336.
-This project aims to provide a clear and concise codebase for understanding and experimenting with modern large language model components.

 ## Features